 You start the day descending to the stream and then crossing a suspension bridge.
 Right after crossing the bridge, you start ascending.
 Here, you see a long Buddhist Mani wall.
 You see colorful hills and caves towards Dhakmar village after crossing the Mani wall.
 You ascend for another half an hour; then, the trail goes flat and down to T-Sarang.

 Day 09: Trek from T-Sarang to Lomanthang (3,840m) 5 hrs

 After breakfast at the lodge in Charang, you start the day by descending a small stream, then ascending for half an hour.
 The trail gradually ascends from here for another 2 hours and then descends at the last part to Lomanthang.
 You can walk around the town in the afternoon after lunch here in Lo-Manthang.

 Day 10: Enjoy the first-day Festival

 Day 13: Visit Chhoser cave and overnight in Lomanthang

-You hike to Chooser village this morning after breakfast.
+You hike to Chooser Village this morning after breakfast.
 It takes around 2 hours to reach this village.
-You can see beautiful views of Annapurna Himalaya backwards.
+You can see beautiful views of Annapurna Himalaya backward.
 You visit Chhoser cave, which is a four-storied cave on a hill.
 After the cave, you visit two ancient Buddhist monasteries in this town, then hike back to Lo-Manthang after lunch in Chhoser village.

 Day 14: Trek from Lomanthang to Ghami (3,510m) 5-6 hours

 Today, you start returning the same way to Ghami via T-Sarang.
-You will have a great view of the beautiful Annapurna mountain range the whole day today.
+You will have a great view of the beautiful Annapurna mountain range today.
 Most of the trekking trail goes downhill today to Ghami.

 Day 15: Trek from Ghami to Samar (3,600m) 6 hrs